BV and BFV for the H-twisted Poisson sigma model

-There is also a simple direct argument without a calculation showing that the super-extension of the action functional of the HPSM cannot satisfy the classical BV master equation: The defining twisted Poisson condition, Eq.\ \eqref{PiPi}, is up to cubic in $\pi$, the master equation $(S_{BV},S_{BV})=0$ for a functional at most linear in $\pi$ and a BV-bracket not depending explicitly on $\pi$ is at most quadratic in the bivector.
-Since use of the condition \eqref{PiPi} will be necessary for a BV master equation to hold true---after all it was shown in \cite{Klimcik-Strobl} to be precisely the condition that ensures the maximal gauge symmetry of the model---either the BV-functional $S_{BV}$ or the BV-bracket $(\cdot ,\cdot)$ need to be at least quadratic in $\pi$.
-As the result \eqref{superfieldBVaction} shows, the functional is even up to cubic in $\pi$, at least when keeping the standard BV-symplectic form in Darboux coordinates.
+There is, in fact, a simple direct argument, without a calculation, which shows that the super-extension \eqref{naiveBVPSM} of the action functional of the HPSM cannot satisfy the classical BV master equation: The defining twisted Poisson condition, Eq.\ \eqref{PiPi}, is up to cubic in $\pi$, the master equation $(S_{BV},S_{BV})=0$ is at most quadratic in the bivector if the functional $S_{BV}$ depends on $\pi$ at most linearly and if the BV bracket is independent of $\pi$.
+Since use of the condition \eqref{PiPi} will be necessary for a BV master equation to hold true---after all it was shown in \cite{Klimcik-Strobl} to be precisely this condition that ensures the maximal gauge symmetry of the model---either the BV functional $S_{BV}$ or the BV bracket $(\cdot ,\cdot)$ need to be at least quadratic in $\pi$.
+As the result \eqref{superfieldBVaction} shows, the functional is even a cubic polynomial in $\pi$, at least when keeping the standard BV symplectic form in Darboux coordinates.

-The BFV-form of a gauge theory \cite{Batalin:1977pb}\cite{Batalin:1983pz} is usually easier to construct than its BV-extension.
-This is in part due to the fact that the dimension is one lower, but also due to particularities of the Hamiltonian formalism.
-In fact, in contrast to the BV-extension, the BFV-form of the HPSM has been known since the beginning, as it can be constructed in complete analogy to the PSM \cite{Schaller-Strobl}.
-Reformulating the result it in terms of super-fields on the super-cricle $T[1]S^1$, on the other hand, is possible only by means of the use of the Euler vector field $\varepsilon$ (on $T[1]S^1$, lifted to field space in a canonical way), see \eqref{superBFVBRSTcharge} below---a fact that is absent for $H=0$.
-This is a feature that is shared by the BV- and the BFV-form of the HPSM.
+The BFV form of a gauge theory \cite{Batalin:1977pb}\cite{Batalin:1983pz} is usually easier to construct than its BV extension.
+This is in part due to the fact that the dimension is lowered by one, but also due to particularities of the Hamiltonian formalism.
+In addition, we will be able to take recourse to \cite{Ikeda-Strobl} for its construction in the present context.
+It turns out that the resulting BFV-theory of the HPSM can be formulated in terms of super-fields on the super-circle $T[1]S^1$.
+This is possible only by means of the use of the Euler vector field $\tilde{\varepsilon}$ of the source manifold, however, see \eqref{superBFVBRSTcharge} below.